A Beginner’s Guide to Goal Setting for Teens

 - Feedback: An effective goal is a goal in which you can assess your progress along the way, give feedback, and change course if need be.

 - Task complexity: Highly complex goals can be overwhelming, often goals within goals within goals.
 Your goal should be manageable, without too many things going on within it.

 If all that seems a bit complicated and hard to actually apply, you’re not alone.
-Goal setting for teens should be something you can implement as a regular part of your life (you’re probably so busy already!) with an easy-to-follow formula for success.
+Goal setting for teens should be something you can implement as a regular part of your life (you’re so busy already!) with an easy-to-follow formula for success.
 Keep reading!

 The Big Leagues : SMART Goals

 When it comes to goal setting, SMART goals are the top dog.
 This well established tool for goal setting is used by almost every major company out there.
 If there’s one tool for goal setting for teens to understand, it’s this one.
 You’ll probably encounter it later on in university or your career as well too!
 This tool is what we use in our Global Leadership Academy, and it has helped our participants get some incredible community projects off the ground!